marcboschmatas/partialling.out/README.md

 Partialling out is a package that allows to generate residualised variables of already existing linear or fixed effects models.
-So far it works with `lm`, `felm` (`lfe`package) and `feols` (`fixest` package) following the Frisch-Waugh-Lovell theorem, as explained in Lovell ([2008](doi:10.3200/JECE.39.1.88-91)).
+So far it works with `lm`, `felm` (`lfe`package) and `feols` (`fixest` package) for applications of the Frisch-Waugh-Lovell theorem, as explained in Lovell ([2008](doi:10.3200/JECE.39.1.88-91)).
 Whereas this algorithm has already been implemented in [`fwlplot`](https://github.com/kylebutts/fwlplot), this package offers three new characteristics.